brunomilhomem/dbt_demo/README.md

-# DBT POC using Snowflake Trial Acccess!
+# DBT POC using Snowflake Trial Acccess

 - Short description about the poc

 ### Snowflake Setup

 |  |  |